nerdaxic/glados-voice-assistant/README.md

 ## Main features
 1. Local Trigger word detection using PocketSphinx
-2. Speech to text processing using Google's API (for now)
+2. Local Text-to-Speech generation using [OVOS TTS plugin for GladosTTS](https://github.com/NeonGeckoCom/neon-tts-plugin-glados) and [glados-tts model by R2D2FISH](https://github.com/R2D2FISH/glados-tts)
-3. GLaDOS Text-to-Speech generation using https://glados.c-net.org/
+3. Speech to text processing using Google's API (for now)
-4. Storing of generated audio samples locally for instant answers in the future
+4. Local TTS cache of generated audio samples locally for instant answers in the future _(will be removed due to TTS engine being fast enough)_
 5. Animatronic eye control using servos
-5. Round LCD for an eye to display display textures
+6. Round LCD for an eye to display display textures

 Tight integration with Home Assistant's local API:
 * Send commands to Home Assistant
 * Can read and speak sensor data
-* Notification API, so Home Assistant can speak notifications aloud
+* Notification API, so Home Assistant can speak out notifications

 ## What it can do:
 * Clock